Will's avatar

 Migrating from Google Photos: Nextcloud, Piwigo, Mega, and pCloud 24 February 2021

 By now I’m sure everyone has heard the horror stories about people (seemingly-) randomly losing access to their Google accounts.
-Often the account closures are reported to have been accompanied with vague automated notifications from Google complaining that the account-holder violated their terms in some way, but without any specific details or an offer of appeal or process to resolve the “issues” and reinstate the accounts.
+Often the account closures are reported to have been accompanied with vague automated notifications from Google complaining that the account-holder violated their … Read more (8 minute read)

 The Glamour of Cyberpunk and the Road to Solarpunk 20 February 2021